 “Oh frustrations!” exclaimed Redtail.
 “Rain!
 That means forage time might be limited or even canceled over the next couple days.
 I better run down to the creek now instead of later.”
 With a purposeful pace, Redtail headed to an almost pond-sized widening in the creek.
 It was farther downstream from the Laundry Room by a few minutes, but the fish tended to be bigger.

 After only 20 minutes of fishing, Redtail had four nice sunfish and a bass of about 13 inches.
 She thought she’d better quit, rather than risk part of catch going bad.
 Redtail figured the bass would be too chunky to store well, so she happily gave in to a substantial breakfast.
-The sunfish, she baked on a small rack in a big pan, trying to keep the heat high enough to bake and dry the fish, but low enough not to scorch it
+The sunfish, she baked the sunfish on a small rack in a big pan, trying to keep the heat high enough to bake and dry the fish, but low enough not to scorch it

 Almost finished with her breakfast bass, Redtail spotted her roaches in the cook water.
 “Better git ‘em while they’re still hot,” she thought.
 She took a fork and scooped them out of the water and popped them into her mouth.
 She bit down gently, “Pop!
 Pop!
 Squish.”
 “All simmered to perfection,” she thought.
 “I wonder why people are so squeamish about eating roaches.
 They’re about the most mouth-friendly of any of the ento-cuisine.
 These little woods roaches are about the best of all of them.”